 Today Should Be a National Holiday for Alexander Graham Bell

 Why should today be Alexander Graham Bell Day?
 Well, on this date in 1915, Bell inaugurated United States transcontinental phone service with a call made between New York and San Francisco.
 The thought of being able to call from one side of the street to the other in those days was considered incredible.
-Imagine being able to call from one coast to the other.
-That call was made 98 years ago today, January 25, 1915.
+Just imagine being able to call from one coast to the other.
+That call was made 101 years ago today, January 25, 1915.

 Just think about life without your phone (or cell phone).
 We might be living that life had it not been for Mr. Bell.
-That’s why it should be declared a holiday in the name of Alexander Graham Bell.
+That’s why today should be declared a holiday in the name of Alexander Graham Bell.